adjust/cordova_sdk/README.md

 ### <a id="deeplinking-android-ios-old"></a>Deep linking on Android & iOS 8 and earlier

-To support deep linking handling in your app for Android and iOS 8 and earlier versions, you can use the `Custom URL Scheme` plugin which can be found [here][custom-url-scheme].
+To support deep linking handling in your app for Android and iOS 8 and earlier versions, you can use the `Custom URL Scheme` plugin which can be found [here](https://github.com/EddyVerbruggen/Custom-URL-scheme).

-After you successfully integrate this plugin, in the callback method used with the plugin described in this [section][custom-url-scheme-usage] you will have an access to the content of the URL which opened your app on user's device:
+After you successfully integrate this plugin, in the callback method used with the plugin described in this [section](https://github.com/EddyVerbruggen/Custom-URL-scheme#3-usage) you will have an access to the content of the URL which opened your app on user's device:

 ```js
 function handleOpenURL(url) {